Shen-Lab/SS-GCNs/SS-GCNs/README.md

 ```

-Hyper-parameter for self-supervision is also supported with the same usage as above.
+Hyper-parameter for self-supervision is also supported with the same usage as before.

 ## Acknowledgements

-The enviroment is reference to [https://github.com/graphdeeplearning/benchmarking-gnns](https://github.com/graphdeeplearning/benchmarking-gnns), and the implementations of GCN, GAT and GIN are references to [https://github.com/tkipf/gcn](https://github.com/tkipf/gcn) and [https://github.com/graphdeeplearning/benchmarking-gnns](https://github.com/graphdeeplearning/benchmarking-gnns).
+The enviroment setup is reference to [https://github.com/graphdeeplearning/benchmarking-gnns](https://github.com/graphdeeplearning/benchmarking-gnns), and the implementations of GCN, GAT and GIN are references to [https://github.com/tkipf/gcn](https://github.com/tkipf/gcn) and [https://github.com/graphdeeplearning/benchmarking-gnns](https://github.com/graphdeeplearning/benchmarking-gnns).